x-zang/x-zang.github.io/_posts/2024-09-26-check-strandness.md

 The `first/second` library types can be somewhat confusing (at least I got confused a few times...).
 R1 of `first` stranded libraries are the same as the *anti-sense* strand and vice versa.
-This is because the sequenced substrate in RNA-seq technologies are (for most of the time) cDNAs.
+This is because the sequenced substrates in RNA-seq technologies are (for most of the time) cDNAs.
 Since DNAs are double-stranded, this further divides technologies by whether:

 **first**: sequencing the first cDNA strand (anti-sense)

 **second**: sequencing the second cDNA strand (sense).

 Note that the first cDNA strand is reverse-complementary to the RNA molecule.

+# Strand of transcripts

+Transcripts/RNAs also have "strand" information (e.g. the 7th column `strand` in a gtf file).
+It needs to be clarified that:

+- strandness of RNA-seq: we are talking about which **strand of RNA/cDNA** the **seq reads are from**, the cRNA strand (i.e. rev-comp to RNA) or the direct-RNA strand (i.e. same sequence as RNA).
+The second strand of cDNA has the same sequence as the direct RNA, so computationally direct-RNA seq has the same strandness as "second-stranded"
+- strand of transcripts: we are talking about which **strand of the genome** the **gene/transcript is from**.
+In other words, whether the RNA aligns to the forward sequence of the genome (`+` strand, same sequence as genome.fa file) or the RNA aligns to the reverse-complementary sequence of the genome (`-` strand, rev-comp to sequence of genome.fa file).

+The strand of a transcript can be inferred by using read alignment and strandness of reads, and vice versa.

+## SAM tags `ts`, `tx`

+Some splice-aware aligner outputs [SAM tags](https://samtools.github.io/hts-specs/SAMtags.pdf) `ts` that indicates *which transcript strand the read is from*.
+This flag is usually inferred by checking the canonical intron splice motif of the reads without prior knowledge of the transcript information.
+Namely, `+` ts-tag means the read is from the same strand as the mRNA, and  `-` ts-tag means the read if from the first cDNA strand (rev-comp to mRNA).
+Likewise, R1 of a paired and *fr-stranded* RNA-seq sample is supposed to have all *positive* ts tag, while R2 of the same sample has all *negative* ts tag.
+Reads from an unstranded sample may have roughly half reads assigned positive ts and half assigned negative ts.

+Some splice-aware aligners (e.g. [STAR](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) by setting `--outSAMstrandField intronMotif`) output SAM tags `xs` that indicate *strand of the RNA transcript*.
+Namely, this xs tag should be the same as the `strand` information in a gtf file of the same transcript.
+The information of ts and xs can be inferred by examining the read alignments.
+Obviously, if a read aligns to the positive-strand of the genome and it is from the positive strand of the RNA (positive ts), then the transcript should be from the positive strand of the genome (positive xs, positive strand in gtf).
+If a read aligns to the negative-strand of the genome and it is from the negative strand of the RNA (negative ts), then the transcript should still be from the positive strand of the genome (positive xs, positive strand in gtf), i.e. the double negation cancels out.

+In SAM/BAM format, bit `16` in a [SAM FLAG](https://broadinstitute.github.io/picard/explain-flags.html) indicates whether a read aligns to the reverse strand of the genome (bit 16 set iff `-` strand; bit 16 unset iff `+` strand).
+Hence, considering all the tags and flags as Boolean values, `tx` is negative iff bit 16 and `ts` flag are the same; `tx` is positive iff bit 16 and `ts` flag are different.